 - Do they offer payment processors that your business and origin country supports?

 Dive into any specific features and functionality you may need.
 Especially if you sell regulated products, so you can make the best choice for your business.

-When you work with a company that focuses on eCommerce, they can adjust their tools to fit your business.
-It also means you get exclusive benefits that help you to further enhance your customer experience and overall business.
+When you work with a company focusing on eCommerce, they can adjust their tools to fit your business.
+It also means you get exclusive benefits that help you to enhance your customer experience and overall business further.
 Plus, they can take your feedback and make improvements because when you win, they win.

 Just because you have products doesn’t mean you automatically need to be on Shopify.
-Going back to your goals, it’s important to look at your entire business.
+Going back to your goals, it’s essential to look at your entire business.

 For example, does your business primarily offer other solutions like services but only have a small component of your business dedicated to products?

 Or does your business heavily rely on features of certain platforms like WordPress for content creation and you only sell a few products a month?